 You may also like to read: 16mm Film: All About Famous 16mm Film in Modern Filmmaking with Small Budgets

-After reloading, it is important to carefully pack the footage – put it in a tight black bag, an iron box, which is also sealed with tape in diameter.
-On the lid, you should immediately indicate the development parameters – whether “push” is needed, that is, a change in sensitivity relative to the nominal value.
+After reloading, it is essential to pack the footage carefully - put it in a tight black bag, an iron box, sealed with tape in diameter.
+You should immediately indicate the development parameters on the lid - whether "push" is needed, that is, a change in sensitivity relative to the nominal value.

 Check the Gate